awsdocs/amazon-cloudwatch-user-guide/doc_source/using-service-linked-roles.md

 **To delete a service\-linked role \(API\)**

 1. To submit a deletion request for a service\-linked roll, call [DeleteServiceLinkedRole](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteServiceLinkedRole.html)\.
-In the request, specify the AWSServiceRoleForCloudWatchEvents role name\.
+In the request, specify the role name that you want to delete\.

    Because a service\-linked role cannot be deleted if it is being used or has associated resources, you must submit a deletion request\.
 That request can be denied if these conditions are not met\.
 You must capture the `DeletionTaskId` from the response to check the status of the deletion task\.